micmejia/bible-dump/AMPC/Matthew/Matt 13.md

 Have you understood all these things [parables] taken together?
-They said to Him, Yes, _Lord_.
+They said to Him, Yes, Lord.